getCUJO/QoOID/draft-ietf-ippm-qoo.md

 RPM is not composable.

 ### Quality Attenuation
-Quality Attenuation is a network quality metric that combines latency and packet loss into a single variable {{TR-452.1}}.
+Quality Attenuation is a network quality metric that combines dedicated latency and packet loss distributions into a single variable {{TR-452.1}}.
 It relates to user-observable outcomes in the sense that they can be measured using the Quality Attenuation metric directly, or the Quality Attenuation value describing the time-to-completion of a user-observable outcome can be computed if the Quality Attenuation of each sub-goal required to reach the desired outcome is known {{Haeri22}}.